All Episodes

 They've been complaining about it.

-They've been saying the president has made a mistake, they said uh that no deal's been inked, they've been uh overtly threatening Hamas, which you know, not nice guys, but they are the people that want to do the deal, and it's very clear they're unhappy.
+They've been overtly threatening Hamas, which, you know, not nice guys, but they are the people that want to do the deal.

-He looks happy, and he highlighted a number of countries in the region, including Egypt, Qatar, Jordan, and on, and he did not single out Israel.
+And he highlighted a number of countries in the region, including Egypt, Qatar, Jordan, and on.

 And we've seen this show before, even before the president was sworn in.

-And so this is another uh example of the president's instincts towards peace and not being a supplicant of a foreign power.
+And so this is another example of the president's instincts towards peace and not being a supplicant of a foreign power.

 steve bannon

-They brought this on because uh their uh their promotion of Netanyahu and blind loyalty to Netanyahu and not what was best for Israel, because you have a situation now, correct me if I'm wrong.
+They brought this on because their promotion of Netanyahu and blind loyalty to Netanyahu and not what was best for Israel.

-You call it what you want, but this um and by the way, Hamas has to go through it.
+You call it what you want, but this and by the way, Hamas has to go through it.

 They always snatch, they have a tendency to snatch defeat from the jaws of victory all the time.